How to Get Into Villanova: Acceptance Rate + Requirements

 When it comes to college admissions, it’s no secret that numbers play a significant role in the decision process.
 Your GPA reflects your academic performance, while standardized test scores like the SAT or ACT provide a snapshot of your abilities.

-Your numbers are just one part of the puzzle.
-Villanova considers the complete picture when they review applications—including your academic performance, pursuits outside of the classroom, impact on others, writing skills, and life experiences.
+However, your numbers are just one part of the puzzle.
+Villanova considers the complete picture when they review college applications—including your academic performance, pursuits outside of the classroom, impact on others, writing skills, and life experiences.

 Here’s a complete list of the application materials you’ll be required to submit for Villanova to assess all of these factors: